Skip Navigation Links

 (3) "Unborn child" means the unborn offspring of human beings from the moment of conception through pregnancy and until termination of the pregnancy.

-(2) The laws governing medical malpractice or limitations of liability thereof provided in Title 40 of the Louisiana Revised Statutes of 1950 are not applicable to this Section.
+C. Except as provided in this Section, the laws governing medical malpractice or limitations of liability thereof provided in Title 40 of the Louisiana Revised Statutes of 1950 are not applicable to this Section.
+There shall be a rebuttable presumption that medical malpractice law pursuant to R.S.
+40:1231.1 et seq. applies to any covered healthcare provider licensed to practice in Louisiana and practicing within the lawful scope of practice in accordance with law.

 If you experience any technical difficulties navigating this website, click here to contact the webmaster.